17cliu/gitlab-activity-viewer/README.md

 - `npm start` to run app in development mode.
 Site served at http://localhost:3000.
 - `npm test` to run tests in watch mode.
 - `npm run build` to build app for production.
+- `npm run deploy` to deploy app to GitHub Pages.

 ## Resources